-Stephanie has developed a sports nutrition resource for athletes with gastrointestinal conditions, intolerances and who experience exercise associated gastrointestinal symptoms.
+Stephanie has developed several sports nutrition resources including recipes books for athletes with gastrointestinal conditions, intolerances and who experience exercise associated gastrointestinal symptoms.
 She was co-author in a chapter on gastrointestinal issues in Clinical Sports Nutrition, a very well respected and internationally known book.
 She has recently contributed as a co-author of a chapter in a practical guide for students, sports enthusiasts and professionals, Nutrition for Sport, Exercise and Performance.
 Stephanie has written for sports magazines in the area of sports nutrition and regarding her achievements in ultra trail running.
 She has presented to dietitians and health professionals including sports physicians, exercise physiologists, coaches in Australia, New Zealand, United Kingdom and South Africa relating to endurance nutrition and gastrointestinal upset, been an invited speaker to the nutrition department at the Australian Institute of Sports and to High Performance Sport New Zealand.

 Stephanie works with all levels of athletes, recreational, elite and professional including Olympic and Paralympic athletes.

 A professional service and advice aimed to helping you achieve your nutrition goals is what can be expected when receiving dietary advice from Stephanie.

 Stephanie is a member of professional associations such as: